Cobertos/dotfiles/README.md

 * Install Unity-Hub (broken on Chocolatey)
 * Blender is installed separately (managing multiple Blender versions)
 * Setup conemu here manually
+* Setup OBS to record into Dropbox (save these prefs)
+* Setup Unity defaults (External editor and stuff) (would be nice to capture these prefs)

 ## Future Support
 * WSL Install/Enable